ravikant0055/React-Testing-Library/README.md

-# React Testing Library Setup with Vite + React + TypeScript
+# ⚡️ Vite + React + TypeScript + Jest + RTL Setup
+Welcome, code wizard! 🧙‍♂️

-This repository provides a step-by-step guide to setting up Jest and React Testing Library in a Vite project with TypeScript.
+This repo is your one-stop guide to setting up a modern front-end stack with:

+Vite + React + TypeScript + Jest + React Testing Library

+Whether you're just diving into testing or leveling up your Vite project

-## Prerequisites
+## 🛠 Prerequisites
 Make sure you have the following installed:

- - Node.js
+ - 🟢 Node.js
- - npm (Node Package Manager)
+ - 📦 npm (Node Package Manager)

-## Setup Guide
+## Setup Guide 🧱 Let's Build the Stack
 Follow these steps to set up Jest and React Testing Library in your Vite project.

 ### 1. Install Jest and TypeScript Types